openebs-archive/openebs-docs/docs/cstor.md

 **Disks :**

 Each discovered disk on a node is added as a disk CR.
 This is needed to identify a disk uniquely across the Kubernetes cluster.
-SPC secification contains the information about the disks CRs that correspond to a CSP on that given node
+SPC specification contains the information about the disks CRs that correspond to a CSP on that given node

 <br>